 There were no loud exhibits on display, or animals making loud noises in general.
 However, there were lots of crowds, even when we visited at an off-peak time.
 If noise is a concern, I would recommend bringing a pair of ear plugs.

 There were friendly volunteers stationed at many of the popular exhibits, allowing guests to feel different textures and models.
 There were also exhibits with 3D models of skeletons and other illustrations that guests were able to touch.
-There are also touch tanks, including one for manta rays- I found the slimy texture very unsettling, but my brother enjoyed petting them.
+The touch tanks were probably the most exciting- I got to pet manta rays!

 One of my favorite exhibits, there are many species of penguins on display, and the penguin exhibit is the center of the museum.
 I was able to see penguins clearly on the entrance level, and watch them jump around and swim.
 It got more difficult to see them clearly on the higher levels.